dpanayotov/CS1415/README.md

-Exercises and homework during third semester (Computer Science '14/'15)
+Exercises and homework from the third semester (Computer Science '14/'15)